centrahq/api-documentation/pages/07.support/01.rules-for-partners/docs.md

 * because once the question is answered, we all get to share this knowledge and know-how.
 Plus, people are likely to be in meetings, so PMing a single person does not guarantee fast response times.

+Similarly, the problem of using threads in Slack: They are great to keep an ongoing discussion away from people who are not interested in it, which is nice for when the discussion is ongoing.
+However, do **not** re-use them afterwards - since they have limited visibility, only you and one other person will see that message.
+If a day or more has passed, that person might not be online, so you are better off asking for updates in the main channel.

 #### Provide full details every time

 Please understand that Centra has way over a hundred customers, and we're helping many of them on the same day, everyday.
 You might be working on a specific customer and/or integration for weeks, so when you report an issue it might be obvious to you who this is for, but it's not for us.
 It will help a lot if you always reported us with: